Luminarys/patchy/README.md

 * Setup websockets
 * Update Now Playing using websocket
 * Implement the music timer properly
-* Implement proper music sync -- Use a dual jPlayer setup where one player loads the next song while the other plays using an initial mpd stream.
-N.B.
-Something goes wrong in Firefox that results in a cached song being played instead of the next one.
+* Implement proper music sync -- Use a dual jPlayer setup where one player loads the next song while the other plays the song it prev. loaded

 #Things to Do: